Deploy a containerized app to Azure

 Open Command Palette (⇧⌘P (Windows, Linux Ctrl+Shift+P)) and use Docker Images: Build Image... command to build the image.

-You can find the image name in the output of the Build Image command, the same can be found in the Images pane of the Docker view.
+You can find the image name in the output of the Build Image command, the same can be found in the Images pane of the Docker Explorer.

 Push the image to a container registry

-Open the Docker view and select Connect Registry... icon under Registries group and follow the prompt.
+Open the Docker Explorer and select Connect Registry... icon under Registries group and follow the prompt.
 Choose the provider (Azure or Docker Hub) and provide the credential to connect to the registry.

 Now the registry will be visible under Registries.

-The image built in previous section will appear in the Docker view under Images section.
+The image built in previous section will appear in the Docker Explorer under Images section.
 Right-click and choose Tag....

 Specify the new name

 <your registry or username>/<image name>:<tag>and complete the tag action.
-For example, new image name for ACR would be 'mainacr.azurecr.io/webapp6:latest' and for Docker Hub it would be 'myusername/webapp6:latest'.
+For example, new image name for ACR named WebApp6 would be 'webapp6.azurecr.io/webapp6:latest' and for Docker Hub it would be 'myusername/webapp6:latest'.

-The newly tagged image will show up in the Docker view under the registry that the image tag points to.
+The image will show up in the Docker Explorer under the registry that the image tag points to.
 Select this image and choose Push.
+If the image has not yet been tagged, you will be prompted to choose a registry to push to, and the image will be tagged based on the selection.

 Once the push command is completed.
 Refresh the registry node where the image is pushed to and the uploaded image will show up.

 In the previous section, the image is pushed to a remote container registry.
-Now deploy this image to Azure App Service.
+Now deploy this image to Azure App Service or Azure Container Apps.

-In Docker view, navigate to your image under Registries, right-click on the tag, and select Deploy Image To Azure App Service....
+In Docker Explorer, navigate to your image under Registries, right-click on the tag, and select Deploy Image To Azure App Service... or Deploy Image to Azure Container Apps....

-When prompted, provide the values for the App Service.
+When prompted, provide the values for the App Service or Container App.

 - New web app name: The name must be unique across Azure.